camptocamp/odoo-project-tools/docs/otools-pr.md

 We are almost there!

-First get the source code of the project of your customer, it should be something like:
+First get the source code of the project of your customer.
+Different things depend on the name of the customer, so you can create a variable to help you in copy-pasting the commands:

+    export CUSTOMER=customername

+Then:

     cd work/projects
-    git clone git@github.com:camptocamp/customername_odoo  # change this with the real name cd customer_odoo
+    git clone git@github.com:camptocamp/${CUSTOMER}_odoo  # change this with the real name cd ${CUSTOMER}_odoo
     otools-submodule update
     docker compose build odoo

 ### Getting a database dump

-Then download a database dump of the project, this could be:
+Then download a database dump of the project.
+The command depends on the platform (CH or FR) of your project.

-    # Swiss platform
+**⚠️ Important**

+Most of the time, the name of the customer on the hosting platform and on the github project are the same, but not always.
+In the commands below, we use the same variable `CUSTOMER` for the name of the project on the platform as in the name of the project.
+If you get errors, it can be because the names are different.
+Ask a dev in your team, they will be able to help.

+For the Swiss platform:

-    celebrimbor_cli -p ch download -e prod -c customername  # change with the real name
+    celebrimbor_cli -p ch download -e prod -c ${CUSTOMER}  # change with the real name

-    # French platform
+For the French platform:

-    celebrimbor_cli -p fr download -e prod -c customername  # change with the real name
+    celebrimbor_cli -p fr download -e prod -c ${CUSTOMER}  # change with the real name

 This will, after some time, get you a file.
 To get the name of the file, use: